Astarakee/brats_evaluator/README.md

 - The evaluation pipeline computes the standard segmentation metrics both on subject-wise and lesion-wise levels.
 - BraTS 2025 cluster of challenges includes 7 segmentation tasks.
-While this pipeline can be employed for quantification of all 7 tasks, it is used only for the [Brain Metastais segmentation task](https://www.synapse.org/Synapse:syn64153130/wiki/631058) in BraTS 2025 challenges.
+While this pipeline can be employed for the quantification of all 7 tasks, it is used only for the [Brain Metastais segmentation task](https://www.synapse.org/Synapse:syn64153130/wiki/631058) in BraTS 2025 challenges.

 ## Installation